-The year of 2015, I became Ph.D. in Mathematical and statistical methods for economic and social sciences at the University of Perugia, Italy.
+In 2015 I became Ph.D. in Mathematical and statistical methods for economic and social sciences at the University of Perugia, Italy.
 The title of my thesis was “Inverse probability weighting and doubly robust estimators under model misspecification and a study on the socioeconomic determinants of end-stage renal disease in Sweden”.
-My Master and Bachelor’s degrees are in Statistics and computer science.
-My current postdoc project at the Centre for Pharmacoepidemiology (CPE) is about new methodologies for time-varying exposure in pharmacoepidemiology.
-I started my Ph.D. program in Italy in 2013 and I have spent two years as PhD student guest at the department of statistics of Umeå University, Sweden.
-At that time I had the possibility to focus my research on causal inference methodologies, however, I also started a collaboration with the Swedish Childhood Diabetes Study Group.
-Before my current position I was involved in a project which used the national stroke register “Riks-Stroke register” with the aim to study disparities and socioeconomic inequalities in immediate care after stroke in Sweden.
+I also have a bachelor’s and master’s degree in Statistics and computer science (University of Perugia, Italy).
+I started my Ph.D. program in Italy in 2013 and I have spent two years as visiting Ph.D. student at the department of statistics of Umeå University, Sweden.
+Through my doctoral degree I researched on causal inference methodologies and started a collaboration with the Swedish Childhood Diabetes Study Group.
+Before my postdoc employment at the Centre for PharmacoEpidemiology (CPE) I was involved in a project using the national stroke register “Riks-Stroke register” with the aim to study disparities and socioeconomic inequalities in emergency care after stroke in Sweden.
+My postdoc project at the CPE is about new methodologies for time-varying exposure in pharmacoepidemiology.
 In my free time I like drawing black and white portraits.